erickveil/ProgrammingNotes/C++/Range Based Loops in Cpp 11.md

   - loops
 ---

-I came accross this the other day.
+I came across this the other day.
 Take a look at the loop structure in the following code:

 ```cpp